 The first Rolls had 10 horsepower

-Royce’s first creation, which made its debut in 1904, had a 1.8-liter two-cylinder that boasted 10 horsepower.
+Royce’s first creation, which made its debut in 1904, had a 1.8-liter two-cylinder that delivered 10 horsepower.
 The aptly named Royce 10 featured a three-bearing crank and twin camshafts that actuated the side exhaust and overhead valves.
 To get everything hauling, that mill was mated to a three-speed manual transmission.

 The model for The Spirit of Ecstasy was shrouded in scandal